elielreich23/todo-next/backend/README.md

 ## Database

-The app uses SQLite with automatic table creation.
-The database file is `users.db`.
+The app uses SQLite with Django's ORM.
+The database file is `db.sqlite3`.

+## Django Admin Panel

+Access the admin panel at `http://localhost:3001/admin/`

+You can manage Users, Projects, and Tasks directly from the admin interface.

 ## Test Users